 Inclusive ensembles work – a snapshot

-In the meantime, we’re offering the following sessions, tailored to special school students and accessible from home, or school:
+As part of the programme, we offered weekly sessions, tailored to special school students and accessible from home, or school:

 a)Free weekly singing sessions, live via Zoom